riteshzode18/hudevops-2025-riteshzode/business-continuity/README.md

 ensure you can quickly revert to a working version of the web server in case of failure, you need to implement a strategy that allows you to restore the instance to its current state with minimal downtime.

+answer:
+i will create AMI of ec2 instance so i can craete instance with autoscaling in failover situation or
+EBS snapshots for backup

 Scenario 02:
 Your organization needs to ensure business continuity and data protection for a critical application hosted in a Virtual